cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 # Outputs 'Goodbye'
 ```

-- `yield` executes the block
+- `yield` executes the block.

-- The method can use the return value of the block
+- The method can use the return value of the block.
-- For example, `Array#map` is defined in such a way to use the return value of the block to transform the each element
+- For example, `Array#map` is defined in such a way to use the return value of the block to transform the each element.

 ```ruby
 a = "hello"